File API

 Downloading Files

-The downloadFile operation returns a temporary presigned S3 URL, which the client uses to download a file using the GET method.
+The downloadFile operation returns a temporary presigned S3 URL for downloading a file.

 {